Holdsworth, West Yorkshire

 Holdsworth is an area of Halifax in West Yorkshire, England, 2.5 mi north of the town centre.
 It was historically a village in the township of Ovenden, in the ancient parish of Halifax in the West Riding of Yorkshire.
-Since 1974 it has been part of the Metropolitan Borough of Calderdale.
+Since 1974, it has been part of the Metropolitan Borough of Calderdale.

 Holdsworth House is a Jacobean mansion built in 1633, now used as a hotel.
 It is a Grade II* listed building.

-Holdsworth was also the site of St Catherine's Catholic High School, closed in 2013 and now part of Trinity Academy.
-Since 2016 the school buildings have been used as 'Ackley Bridge College' for the Channel 4 school-based drama Ackley Bridge.
+Holdsworth was also the site of St Catherine's Catholic High School, which closed in 2013 and is now part of Trinity Academy.
+Since 2016, the school buildings have been used as 'Ackley Bridge College' for the Channel 4 school-based drama Ackley Bridge.